Introduction to Robotics

 Campus Etterbeek

-This program takes place at the VUB Main Campus in Etterbeek.
+Courses are organised on the VUB Main Campus located in Etterbeek.

 This micro-credential is exclusively offered in daytime classes.